-Through FortisBC’s Social Housing Retrofit Support Program, charities and non-profit housing providers can receive energy study and feasibility funding, implementation support funding, and incentives on a variety of high-efficiency natural gas and electric upgrades for your renovation projects.
+Through FortisBC’s Social Housing Retrofit Support Program, charities and non-profit housing providers can receive:

 Additional incentives are available for non-profit housing providers through CleanBC’s Social Housing Incentive Program.
 Funding is available for energy studies, implementation support, and custom energy efficiency measures.